giacomocerquone/YouTube-BgAudio/README.md

 # YTAudio

-React Native app to listen to youtube audios
+React Native app to listen to youtube audios in background